-1. Get to a safe place - If you are in fear of your safety call 9-1-1
+1. Get to a safe place - If you are in fear of your safety call 9-1-1.

-2. Get medical attention to assess and treat physical injuries and to collect evidence of the assault or obtain a protective order

-• Survivors are encouraged to seek immediate medical attention and support, regardless of when the incident occurred, A medical exam has two goals: First, to diagnose and treat any injuries (including prevention of sexually transmitted illnesses and pregnancy); and second, to properly collect and preserve evidence.
-Medical evidence can be collected at the same time as medical care is provided.

-• Evidence preservation may assist in proving the alleged criminal offense occurred or may be helpful in obtaining a protection order.
+- 2. Get medical attention to assess and treat physical injuries and to collect evidence of the assault or obtain a protective order. - Survivors are encouraged to seek immediate medical attention and support, regardless of when the incident occurred.
+A medical exam has two goals: First, to diagnose and treat any injuries (including prevention of sexually transmitted illnesses and pregnancy); and second, to properly collect and preserve evidence.
+Medical evidence can be collected at the same time as medical care is provided. - Evidence preservation may assist in proving the alleged criminal offense occurred or may be helpful in obtaining a protection order.
 Do not wash hands, bathe, shower, douche, change clothes or straighten up the area.
 This destroys evidence.
 Physical evidence from a sexual assault should be collected within 96 hours of the incident.
 Evidence collection is only done with the survivor's permission and is free of charge.
-Under these circumstances, the survivor is informed that evidence collection is the State will bear the cost of the medical exam.

 A survivor is not required to file a police report to have a sexual assault examination completed.
-Even if the assault survivor does not want to prosecute or make a police report, it is recommended that evidence be collected anyway.
+Even if the assault survivor does not want to prosecute or make a police report, it is recommended that evidence be collected.
 This is so that, if the survivor later decides to file a police report and prosecute the perpetrator, the evidence will have been preserved.
 However, medical providers (but not licensed psychologists while working in their official duty) are mandated by state law to notify law enforcement if you tell personnel you have experienced sexual assault.